 Explore the Berkeley Park area of Mt.
 Rainier National Park, with wide green valleys, stunning views of Mt.
 Tahoma, and marmots and chipmunks playing around in the rocks.
-Over the five days, students can explore the Burroughs, climb to Fremont Lookout, or spend time taking in the trees and wildflowers that fill the valley of Berkeley Park.

 We provide all needed gear, including boots and clothing if notified 4 weeks ahead of time.
 Food from lunch on the first day to lunch on the last day is provided.
 Transportation is provided from the meet location in Edgewood and back.